geeky-vaiiib/AirSwap/README.md

 # Step 3: Install the necessary dependencies.
 npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 4: Start the Next.js development server.
 npm run dev

+The app will be available at http://localhost:3000

+**Note**: For the original Vite setup, use `npm run dev:vite` instead.
 ```

 **Edit a file directly in GitHub**